RAMAKRISHNA MISSION SHILPAVIDYALAYA

 - Electronics Equipment’s- Repair and Maintenance (in the year 2008)

-Apart from vocational training the students of these trades receives physical, intellectual and moral training.
+Apart from vocational training the students of these trades receive physical, intellectual and moral training.
 They are encouraged to practice self-help and service to humanity.
 The students also take great interest in extra-curricular activities,

-- Inter Trade Football championship for Swami Vireswaranandaji Maharaj memorial Cup and
+- Inter Trade Football championship for Swami Vireswaranandaji Maharaj Memorial Cup and

 - Inter Trade Volleyball championship for Swami Vimuktanandaji Memorial Cup,